NJIT-WIS/project-management-github-activity/README.md

 #### Things we want to know next
 1. How to create a responsive design that looks good on any device.
 [1]
+2. How to use containerization and other DevOps practices to streamline web application development and deployment.
+[3]